tung-dang/my-dot-files/README.md

 ## Contributing

 This is a personal repo to store my stuff.
 I am not going to collaborate on this repo.
 Please fork this repo and make your own changes.
+There are some stuff which uses my username there so you might have to replace and change some codes to make it work.

 ## Features